davidmz/apng-canvas/README.md

 Then the method selects optimal strategy for animaton depending on the browser:

-*   For WebKit-based broswers (Chrome and Safari):
-    `src` of the source image is replaced by a transparent gif plus background image where the animation is played.
+*   For WebKit-based broswers (Chrome and Safari): source image is replaced by a transparent gif plus background canvas where the animation is played.
     That allows to keep the `img` object, its attributes and event handlers.
 *   For other browsers (Internet Explorer 9):
     Works similar to the `replaceImage` method (below): source image `img` is replaced with `canvas` animation object.